RichardMorris/mlx90640-bluetooth/README.md

 If Bluetooth connection is established then the user interface, with the image from the sensor is displayed, together with some statistics and a histogram of colours.
 The temperature of a particular pixel can be sampled by clicking on the pixel.
-The colour scale can be adjusted by setting the min and max values and pressing the set value.
+The colour scale can be adjusted by setting the min and max values and pressing the set button.
 Clicking the mirror button flips the image horizontally so it appears like a mirror.
 To stop the client nicely and shutdown the socket use the quit button.

-Communication can be a bit buggy and the client can sometimes hangup.
+Communication can be a bit buggy and the client can sometimes hang-up.
 It may be necessary to reboot the Pi and possibly the PC to reestablish communication.

 ## Versions

-0.1 2019/20/3 - initial release, worked with older versions of pybluez 0.2 2024/1/30 - works with pybluez2 version 0.46
+* 0.1 2019/20/3 - initial release, worked with older versions of pybluez
+* 0.2 2024/1/30 - works with pybluez2 version 0.46